BoiseState-AdaptLab/adapt-lidar-tools/README.md

 git submodule init
 git submodule update
 ```
-* Go to the `lidarFullW_Alpha/deps/PulseWaves/src` folder.
-Edit `pulsefilter.cpp` and `pulsetransform.cpp` to replace any instances of `atoill` with `atoll`.
+* From the `lidarFullW_Alpha/deps/PulseWaves/src` folder, edit `pulsefilter.cpp` and `pulsetransform.cpp` to replace any instances of `atoill` with `atoll`.
 * From the same folder, run make `libpulsewaves.a`.
-If the make was succesfull, you're good to go.
+If the make is succesfull, you're good to go.

 ### To run
 From `lidarDataProcessing/lidarFullW_Alpha/`,